Why Critical Thinking is Key for Shaping the Future

 5. The path of reflection

 Take the time to stop and reflect.
-Although very counter intuitive in today’s fast-paced world, taking the time to reflect and learn are critical steps towards labelling and identifying assumptions and biases that prevent us from shaping our preferred future.
+Although very counter-intuitive in today’s fast-paced world, taking the time to reflect and learn are critical steps towards labeling and identifying assumptions and biases that prevent us from shaping our preferred future.

 Willow Pryor, MSF (strat for), is a professional futurist with a focus on consulting, facilitation of futures thinking workshops, speaking and teaching strategic foresight to enable the creation of alternative futures.
-Willow has worked with a range of public, private and for purpose organisations.
+Willow has worked with a range of public, private and for-purpose organizations.
 She believes to create more equitable and sustainable futures our leaders, young and old, need to think like futurists.
-To get in contact with Willow email her on: email@example.com.
+To get in contact with Willow email her at firstname.lastname@example.org.
 You can also find her on LinkedIn.